 Solutions should be designed - and code structured - in a way that makes execution of its tests happen more easily and quickly.

-Solutions that are designed with testing concerns in mind facilitate faster feedback and are ultimately able to release to customers more frequently and safely.
+Solutions that are designed with testing concerns in mind facilitate faster feedback and are ultimately able to release to customers and end users more frequently and safely.
 Designing for testability naturally leads to improved understandability and evolvability.